-Although Western Washington University does not offer an actuarial science degree, the Math Department does have classes that will help you prepare for Exam P/1, the first actuarial exam (and, to some extent, the 2nd and the 3rd exams as well).
+Although Western Washington University does not offer an actuarial science degree, the Math Department does have classes that will help you prepare for Exam P/1, the first actuarial exam (and, to some extent, subsequent exams as well).
 Our experience has been that the classes listed below provide more than sufficient coverage of the topics in calculus and probability required for the first exam; more importantly they will help students gain an understanding of the ideas behind those topics.
-Of course, to fully prepare for the 1st exam, it is still necessary for you to go over practice exams and old actuarial exams.
+To fully prepare for the 1st exam, it is still necessary for you to go over practice exams and old actuarial exams.

 Courses to take in preparation for Exam P/1:

 - Math 124, 125, 224, 225 (Univariate and Multivariate Calculus)

 It is recommended that you take the following courses as well: